pegdwende1/devops-automated-project/README.md

     Fork GitHub Repository by using the existing repo "devops-automated-project" (https://github.com/pegdwende1/devops-automated-project.git)
     - Go to GitHub (github.com)
     - Login to your GitHub Account
-    - **Fork repository "devops-fully-automated" (https://github.com/pegdwende1/devops-automated-project.git) & name it "devops-fully-automated"**
+    - **Fork repository "devops-automated-project" (https://github.com/pegdwende1/devops-automated-project.git) & name it "devops-automated-project"**
     - Clone your newly created repo to your local

 2) ###### Jenkins/Maven/Ansible